 Nothing in the Plan shall be construed to conflict with the Revenue Canada legislation or regulations in this regard.
 Where there is conflict between legislation/regulations and this agreement, the legislation/regulations shall govern.

-THE BOARD OF SCHOOL TRUSTEES OF SCHOOL DISTRICT #35 (LANGLEY)
+THE BOARD OF SCHOOL TRUSTEES OF SCHOOL DISTRICT #35 (LANGLEY) CANADIAN UNION OF PUBLIC EMPLOYEES, LOCAL 1260 for the Union

 For the Board